Uncategorized

 Deck Inspection

 It’s not uncommon for wood to crack over time, but small cracks are not a cause for concern as long as they don’t grow.
 Inspectors will be checking for cracks around fasteners and between joists.
-For professional help, contact SB 326 Inspections.

 Your deck is a place where you and your family relax, spend time with friends, and enjoy the Denver weather.
 However, if it isn’t properly maintained, it can become a safety hazard, and even collapse over time.
 This is why regular deck inspections are essential.